How to Create or Refine a Content Marketing Strategy

 Level 3:

-Remember that a good content marketing strategy is all about compounding growth.
+Remember that a successful content marketing strategy is all about compounding growth.
 Level 1 may not seem like much, but will result in 52 articles per year.
 Brian Dean grew Backlinko to 100,000 monthly uniques with just 35 posts.
-Level 3 will get you 153 posts in a year, but it doesn’t guarantee traffic.
+Level 3 will get you 153 posts yearly, but it doesn’t guarantee traffic.
 Don’t publish more if that time or money compromises time spent doing solid keyword research and great promotion and distribution.

 Resources: